Regulation changes. As it does, we’ll keep you posted about:

 Short term rental accommodation law

-On 18 December 2020, a mandatory short-term rental mandatory code of will apply, which provides a set of rules and behaviours for booking platforms, property owners (hosts), letting agents and guests.
-Read more about the NSW short term rental code of conduct and obligations for owners and guests.
+From 18 December 2020, a mandatory short-term rental mandatory code of conduct applies, which provides a set of rules and behaviours for booking platforms, property owners (hosts), letting agents and guests, plus an exclusion register.
+For more details, you can read our helpful guide on the NSW short term rental code of conduct and obligations for owners and guests.

-From 1 June 2021, all properties and owners must register on the short-term rental accommodation premises register.
-Agents must display the registration number of the premises with other details of the property for any online booking.
+From 10 April 2021, properties can be registered on the short-term rental accommodation premises register.
+This requires the property to comply with minimum fire safety standards, including an evacuation plan and interconnected smoke alarms.
+From 1 November 2021, this registration number must be displayed with other details of the property for any online booking.